joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/23/crosswords/strands-sidekick-935.html

 **U.N.
 Live Updates: Iran’s President to Address World Leaders After Trump Threat**\
 `Masoud Pezeshkian is the first leader whose country is at war with the United States to travel to New York to address the General Assembly.
-President Trump said he faced a choice over whether to “annihilate” the Islamic republic.`\
+President Trump said he faced a choice over whether to “annihilate” the Islamic Republic.`\
 https://www.nytimes.com/live/2026/09/23/world/un-general-assembly-iran-ukraine

 **It’s Not the Oscars: U.N.
 Speakers Love to Ignore Its 15-Minute Rule**\